 Nowadays, the port itself is a popular cruise destination for the travelers of Atlantic, Norwegian, or Baltic seas.
 There are three different terminals passengers can use in order to reach the cruise ships.

 On the other hand, as the largest Hamburg tourist attraction, the Hamburger Hafen homes numerous museum ships, restaurants, and even an amazing floating boat church, the Flussschifferkirche.

 Make sure you visit the 3.9-Kilometer long bridge, the Köhlbrandbrücke, which is a famous landmark of the city.

 One of the most delightful Hamburg tourist attractions.
-According to Guinness Book of World Records, Miniatur Wunderland is the largest model railway attraction of the world.
-These adorable models with all trains, and scenery are all built amazingly in details.
+According to the Guinness Book of World Records, Miniatur Wunderland is the largest model railway attraction of the world.
+These adorable models with all trains and scenery are all built amazingly in detail.

-Popular among both youngster and adults, you must pay a visit to this collection while in Hamburg.
+Popular among both youngsters and adults, you must pay a visit to this collection while in Hamburg.

-The wonderland currently is consisted of 9 different sections reflecting the real world locations.
-Central Germany (Harz), fictional German city of Knuffingen, Austria, Hamburg, United States, Scandinavia, Switzerland, Knuffingen Airport (which is a multi-million Dollar project), and Italy (which also includes a Venice section as well) are all active sections of Miniature Wonderland.
+The wonderland currently is consisted of 9 different sections reflecting the real-world locations.
+Central Germany (Harz), the fictional German city of Knuffingen, Austria, Hamburg, United States, Scandinavia, Switzerland, Knuffingen Airport (which is a multi-million Dollar project), and Italy (which also includes a Venice section as well) are all active sections of Miniature Wonderland.

-In near future there will also be some new sections on schedule to be built.
+In the near future, there will also be some new sections on schedule to be built.
 The upcoming sections include Monaco (including a Formula-One-Circuit), England and Scotland, France, Ireland and Wales, and Sydney.